globalise-huygens/tanap.docs.globalise.huygens.knaw.nl/docs/ethics/policy.md

 **Stakeholder Participation** GLOBALISE finds it critical to work with stakeholders who may directly or indirectly be affected by the infrastructure.
 Our approach is built on three pillars: a diverse steering team supported by external advisors, regular interactive workshops for knowledge sharing and feedback, and dedicated community engagement.
 Through our outreach manager, we continuously establish new partnerships and maintain open channels of communication with GLOBALISE users, ensuring their needs, critques, and insights shape our development.

 **Safe Digital Space** Through our work, we strive to create a digital infrastructure where everyone can feel safe doing research.
 We acknowledge the sources GLOBALISE focuses on include offensive language, as well as harmful metadata descriptions and opaque indexing practices: discriminating, erasing and belittling marginalised peoples.
-Through our careful and expert-led historical contextualisation, documentation and interface design we aim to redress this hurt present in these historical sources.
+Through our careful and expert-led historical contextualisation, documentation and interface design we aim to address these safety concerns by providing clear warnings and improved metadata.

 **Respecting Ownership** Community experts hold knowledge invaluable to our project.
 In order to maintain and respect where this ownership is located, we aim for fair compensation to community experts for insights into our work.